Overlay

 This is another element of the ‘but I only want to work on the cool things’ challenge many teams face.
 Real change, the kind that doesn’t simply make existing systems better, but makes them obsolete (Buckminster Fuller’s definition of disruption) often requires reimagining large parts of an ecosystem.
 But only considering the part that’s interesting to you, and relying on someone else to ‘magically’ take care of everything else and lay the foundation for your success, rarely works.
 I’ve seen this at play in a wide range of spaces, including healthcare, transportation, and education.

 I liken it to developing an amazing new seed, one where a single plant could feed 100 people for a month.
-But that seed has very specific and unique soil requirements, different than any soil that exists today.
+But that seed has very specific and unique soil requirements, different from any soil that exists today.
 And you, as the seed developer say, “Seeds are cool…Soil is boring…I’ll show the world my cool seed and someone else will figure out how to make sure there’s suitable soil for it to grow.”
 Why would you ever put your success into someone else’s hands?
 You have to think full stack, even if you’re only going to be working on a small part.
 Expand your view to understand as much of the landscape necessary for your success as possible, even if you’re only interested or able to focus on a very small piece.

 To be clear, you don’t have to take responsibility for all the elements, but you do have to consider all the components necessary for your success and find ways to tell the whole story of the experience you want to enable.
 That moves the conversation from ‘what’ to ‘so what’, and in turn gets others excited, too.
 This results in sparking interest and innovation from those who want to work on a different section of the puzzle (the soil geeks), in turn providing incentives for the creation of a more robust ecosystem and the development of community, multiple stakeholders, and ultimately larger, more transformational wins.